College Policy on Disclosure of Student Information

 Location of student files

-Student Master File – This file maintains the student’s application form, admissions information, correspondence concerning these records, permanent academic record and is maintained in the Office of Registration and Records.
+Student Master File – This file maintains the student’s application form, admissions information, change of academic status records, and correspondence concerning these records.
+It is maintained by the Records Office and supervised by the Registrar.

 SPS Student File – The Student Programs and Services Office maintains a file on each student that includes information regarding student life.
 This may include health records, insurance claims, applications for organizations and award recognition, absence reports, and other incident reporting statements.
 This file is maintained in the Office of Student Programs and Services and is supervised by the Associate Dean.